sdegutis/90s.dev/site/public/guides/architecture.md

 Using this config, both preludes would be run (and `awaited`) in sequential order.

 See also [JSLN](#jsln), but in short, it's just line-based JSON, used here for convenience.

+### Security considerations

+So far we've been talking about *arbitrary code execution* which has security implications.

+To assess the potential risk, a few factors need to be kept in mind:

+1. Code is executing inside your browser, which limits what it can do on your system

+2. Code is executing inside a web worker, which has far less access than the GUI thread

+3. Buggy processes can't freeze the host, and can be terminated via [procman.app.js](/os/#sys/apps/procman.app.js)

+4. External code (via [net/](filesystem.md#filesystem)) must be *intentionally executed by you* to be run

+5. External code is *less* risky than running an NPM script with arbitrary post-install hooks

+6. Community vetting and author reputation are a proven way to whitelist net/ modules

+7. Process envs (web workers) have no way of accessing cookies to steal your info

 ## Data formats